Sportswear: Functional considerations

+The weight, fabrication and stretchiness of the fabric are uniquely designed to suit each sport.
+It is typically designed not to encumber the activity of the wearer and to facilitate exercise movement without restriction.

-Sportswear is typically designed to be lightweight so as not to encumber the wearer.
-The best athletic wear for some forms of exercise, for example cycling, should not create drag or be too bulky.
+The best athletic wear for some forms of exercise, for example cycling, is typically lightweight, stretchy and form-fitting rather than bulky, so it does not create interference with the activity.

-On the other hand, sportswear should be loose enough so as not to restrict movement.
-Some sports have specific style requirements, for example the keikogi used in karate.
+On the other hand, sportswear should be loose enough to restrict movement.
+Some sports have specific uniform requirements, for example the keikogi used in karate.
 Various physically dangerous sports require protective gear, e.g. for fencing, American football, or ice hockey.

 Standardized sportswear may also function as a uniform.
-In team sports the opposing sides are usually identified by the colors of their clothing, while individual team members can be recognized by a back number on a shirt.
+In team sports, such as baseball, football or basketball, the opposing teams are usually identified by the wearing the same color of clothing.
+Individual team members can be recognized by a back number on a shirt.

 In some sports, specific items of clothing are worn to differentiate roles within a team.
 For example, in volleyball, the libero (a specialist in defensive play) wears a different colour to that of their teammates.
 In sports such as soccer and GAA codes, a contrasting colour or pattern is worn by the goalkeeper.
 In other sports, clothing may indicate the current status or past achievements of a participant.
 In cycling disciplines, the rainbow jersey indicates the current world champion, and in major road cycling races, jerseys of particular colours are worn by the race leader and leaders of auxiliary classifications.

 Spandex is the preferred material for form-fitting sportswear, such as used in wrestling, track & field, dance, gymnastics, speed skating, and swimming.

 Sportswear is commonly used as a means for the promotion of sponsors of a sportsperson or team.
 In some sports, there are regulations limiting the size or design of sponsorship brand names and logos on items of clothing.